hqdem/hlimds/README.md

 ### CIRCT Installation

+To configure the build process using a CIRCT binary distribution avoiding the need to build from the source, see `doc/circt_prebuilt.md`.

 LLVM requires a significant amount of RAM (about 8 Gb or more) to build.
 Please take this into account while moving through the guide.